 Medicare, Australia’s universal health insurance scheme, is available to all Australian citizens, permanent residents, and citizens of countries with reciprocal healthcare agreements (including the United Kingdom, Ireland, New Zealand, Italy, and others).
 For Australian residents, enrolment is straightforward:

-• Enrolment: Service NSW / Services Australia offices; online via myGov; present Medicare card from previous state (card is national and continues; update address details only)
+- Enrolment: Service NSW / Services Australia offices; online via myGov; present your Medicare card from the previous state (the card is national and continues; update address details only)

 Schools and Education